jilldela/beatbox/README.md

-# delaBeats
+# delabeats

 ### Background

 delaBeats is a sound board app created using JavaScript, jQuery, HTML/CSS, and tone.js.
-It is based off Conway's Game of Life and using web audio.

 ### Functionality & MVP

-With delaBeats, users will be able to:
+With delabeats, users will be able to:

 - [ ] Start, pause and reset sound board
 - [ ] Toggle squares to create or remove sound